 What is supplemental teaching?

 Supplemental teaching (ST) has different meanings in different contexts.
 In this blog, I will define it as: “Teaching students after school in specific subject areas to help them academically.
-This can take place in the form of tutoring, academies and after school programs”
+This can take place in the form of tutoring, academies and after-school programs”

 Korea has a very long and detailed history.
 I want to start around the Joseon dynasty.
 The Korean people were in a culture of Confucianism and classes based on your family history and education.
 The dynasty ended and Korea was invaded by Japan and shortly after by North Korea.
 Finally, they gained independence and the new government had a monumental task of having to lift South Korea out of the rumbles of occupation and war.
-So the new government decided to build its governance on (and here we can see the first major impact of government policy on education in Korea) a society system in which a person’s position and responsibilities in society depend on their abilities and intelligence not on their parents or wealth.
+So the new government decided to build its governance on (and here we can see the first major impact of government policy on education in Korea) a social system in which a person’s position and responsibilities in society depend on their abilities and intelligence not on their parents or wealth.
 (THIS IS GREAT!
 Everyone gets to become something more and not judge by society because of their parent’s status or lack of wealth).
 (1) (2)

 Well, in theory, this would work but the government might have underestimated people’s fierce drive to improve their status in society and so the competition for getting into universities increased, which led to universities setting their own entrance exams.
 (3) This then caused students to study more to meet these new standards and be able to enter the top universities in South Korea.
 Parents felt that government schools were letting them down and were not suited to effectively prepare their students for the ever more demanding university entrance exams.
 So they employed outside help to give their students the help and “quality” education they needed.
 Enter the Korean “cram schools- hagwons- academies”.
 Here is where the government employed a second policy that affected education to some means: They made it illegal for students and parents to make use of private tutoring and hagwons.
 Whistleblowers were rewarded and trespassers of the law were punished.
 No one spoke of supplemental or extra helped students acquired.(1) (4)

-In 2000 the Supreme Court in Korea ruled that it was unconstitutional to prohibit supplemental teaching services and made it legal for parents to send their children to theses academies.(2) Supplemental teaching took off as the demand for better education increased.
+In 2000 the Supreme Court in Korea ruled that it was unconstitutional to prohibit supplemental teaching services and made it legal for parents to send their children to these academies.(2) Supplemental teaching took off as the demand for better education increased.
 Academies in Korea are first business and second a place that provides education.
 These academies determine their own staff.
-As by government policies foreign teachers require an E2 visa.
+As with government policies foreign teachers require an E2 visa.
 The E2 visa can only be given to employee’s who have a minimum Bachelor’s degree in any field, (For public schools there are even more requirements) this, however, does not ensure the quality of teaching.

 So far it is easy to see the direct and purposeful influence the National, municipal government has had on Supplemental teaching in South Korea.
 They have made, revised and abolished laws and policies that affect not only the providers of these services but the students as well.
 The policies of for education in 2016 seems to be addressing some of these previous problems making universities accountable for stepping outside the national curriculum and placing more undue stress on students.
 (5)